Pedestrian Accident Attorneys in Hamden

 - Pain and suffering/mental anguish

 Contact the attorneys at Sette & Parnoff, PC, today to explore your options and secure justice.
-Our pedestrian accident attorneys will help you file your personal injury case and focus on your best interests.
+Our legal team is prepared to help you file your personal injury case and focus on your best interests.